The Razzies have hit a tacky new low with its 2023 nomination list

 Razzie Awards have hit a tacky new low with 2023 nomination list – it’s time to end them once and for all

-Tom Hanks and Jared Leto are fair game – but the awards ceremony should draw the line at nominating child stars, argues Jacob Stolworthy
+Tom Hanks and Jared Leto are fair game – a 12-year-old child star is not, argues Jacob Stolworthy

 In 2009, Sandra Bullock arrived on stage at the Razzies to collect her award for Worst Actress.